-If you implement the right spend management solution, aside from cards, you'll also get connected expense management software.
+If you implement the right kind of spend management solution, then aside from cards, you'll also get connected expense management software.
 Plus, you can expect this software to help you effectively manage and control business travel costs, save hours and even days of manual admin, enforce spending policies, and dive deep into all business spending.

-Prepaid travel cards aren't as widely accepted as corporate cards, mainly if the card issuer is lesser known or regional.
+Prepaid travel cards aren't as widely accepted as corporate cards, particularly if the card issuer is lesser known or regional.
 If your employee relies on prepaid cards and their payment isn't accepted, this can create unnecessary stress, especially if they don't have another way to pay.

 Prepaid cards are notorious for having tonnes of hidden fees.
 Be mindful of activation and monthly maintenance fees, charges for inactivity, card reloading fees, ATM withdrawals charges, and more.
 Prepaid card fees can soon add up, making you reassess whether the card is worth the cost.

 As prepaid cards aren't linked to a bank account, like credit or debit cards, it can be difficult to recover funds from fraudulent transactions.
-More robust fraud protection can protect your organization in these instances; the card provider seeks to recover the money on your behalf.
+More robust fraud protection can protect your organisation in these instances; the card provider seeks to recover the money on your behalf.